We can make your web site easier to find, and easier to use.

 • a user’s actions involving that product.

 They do provide a big list of things that they might count as “user actions” within the context of that email illustration.
-Let’s consider a different example, and come up with our own list.
+Let’s consider a different example, and come up with our list.
 If this process were applied to Yahoo’s photo site Flickr, what kind of information would you look for as a measurable user action, to tell how well the service is working?

 Here are some: